Systemic Autoimmune Diseases

 Systemic Lupus Erythematosus

 Systemic Lupus Erythematosus (SLE, Lupus) is probably the most famous of all the systemic autoimmune diseases.
 It is an autoimmune disease that can range from very mild or episodic symptoms, to a serious chronic illness affecting internal organs.
 Lupus can cause inflammation in the joints, skin, kidneys, blood cells, brain, heart and lungs.
 Symptoms often vary from person to person but can include fatigue, joint pain, rash and fever which can periodically get worse, or flare, then improve.
-There is no cure for lupus, but current treatments focus on improving quality of life for those affected by controlling symptoms and minimizing flare ups through lifestyle modifications and medication management.
+There is no cure for lupus, but current treatments focus on improving quality of life for those affected by controlling symptoms and minimizing flare-ups through lifestyle modifications and medication management.

 Identified most often by its two most common symptoms, dry eyes and mouth, Sjogren’s causes the body’s immune system to attack the cells which produce saliva and tears.
 Sjogren’s can occur at any age but older women (over the age of forty) are the most common individuals with this disease, and it can coexist with other autoimmune diseases such as rheumatoid arthritis and lupus.
-Treatments focus on relieving symptoms and can differ for each person and may include artificial tears for dye eyes and using sugar-free candy or drinking water often for a dry mouth.
-Currently there is no known proven medication that can stop or reverse the progression of dry eyes and mouth.
+Treatments focus on relieving symptoms and can differ for each person and may include artificial tears for dye eyes and using sugar-free candy or frequently drinking water for a dry mouth.
+Currently, there is no known proven medication that can stop or reverse the progression of dry eyes and mouth.

 Dermatomyositis and Polymyositis